gsoules/MkDocs/digital-archive/docs/developer/github.md

 you inadvertently commit a set of files as a group, but meant to commit them individually with separate comments for each.

 - In Windows Explorer, go the folder for the repository requiring the rollback.
-- Right click and choose “Git Bash Here”
+- Right click and choose `Git Bash Here`
 - Type `git log –-oneline` to see previous commits.
 - If the list is too long to fit, type ‘q’ to quit listing.
 - Locate the commit that you want to revert to (near the top of the listing).